 Skip to main content

-Our Collaborative Cohort program is a transformative grant opportunity that allows funders to invest in nonprofits by providing the tools and training they need to not only build stability and resiliency, but to thrive.
+UpMetrics’ Collaborative Cohort program is a transformative grant opportunity that allows grantmakers to invest in nonprofits more effectively by providing the tools and training they need to thrive.
+The yearlong program provides nonprofits with impact measurement software, skill-building coaching, and group-based learning opportunities.

 Collab Cohort graphic